How To Calculate Safe Period To Avoid Pregnancy?

 What is a Safe Period (Unfertile Period)?

+As a woman grows older, her menstrual cycle often changes.
+A normal cycle lasts between 24 to 38 days.
 ‘Safe period’ refers to the days when a woman has reduced chances of getting pregnant.
 So, if you do not want a baby and do not want to use contraceptives either, this is the time you should have sex with your partner.

 Why Should You Calculate Your Safe Period?

 Calculating your safe period is advantageous because it will help you understand what days it is favourable to have sex without protection and with no pregnancy scares.
 Knowing how to calculate your safe period is essential if you do not wish to have a child right away.
 However, more importantly, safe period calculation is a great method of birth control because it does not involve ingesting hormonal birth control pills, using an IUD, or hormone injections which can have different effects on different women, ranging from extreme mood swings to weight gain and other problems that hamper one’s well-being.